Great wireless noise cancelling in-ear earbuds for those who like more bass.

 The microphone works well and the caller won’t know you’re talking with earbuds and not your phone.

 The sound quality is pretty good.
 It’s not for audiophiles as there seems to be a bit of emphasis on bass.
 The sound signature is geared more towards the general audience with a fun and dynamic sound.

 The bass is punchy and can go quite deep.
 It can be a bit muddy especially if the song is rich in bass but that’s to be expected from noise cancelling earbuds.
-If you’re a basshead and want ANC earbuds, these are a great choice for you.
+If you’re a basshead, these are a good choice.
+You can also check best bass earbuds.

 The mids and highs are good but nothing amazing.
 But compared to other noise cancelling earbuds you’ll be very happy with the sound quality.
 Just don’t compare them to high-end, non-ANC earbuds.

 There’s no aptX support which is a bit of a shame.
 The one thing that slightly bothered us is the volume change when you activate noise cancelling.
 The monitor mode is effective as it dramatically changes the volume level so you can talk and listen normally.
 It’s very useful.

 In the end, Linner NC50 are the best pick for people who want effective noise cancellation and stronger than usual bass for an affordable price.
 A great pick in the category.